zzzprojects/EntityFramework-Extensions/docs/pages/troubleshooting/foreign-key-constraint-autodetectchanges-disabled.md

 When the AutoDetectChanges is disabled, there is no check about the relationship, and that could cause sometime the Item to be added before a new Category (Which should be added first)!
 Leading to the Foreign Key issue.

 In additional, there is no reason why this code should disable DetectChanges.
-Since the AddRange method is used, the “DetectChanges” method is called only once, so don't suffer from a performance issue.
+Since the AddRange method is used, the “DetectChanges” method is called only once per AddRange call, so don't suffer from a performance issue.

 ### Fix